NohPei/GeoMCU/README.md

 * 2 Molex SL-compatible 2-pin header connectors (1 for Geophone connection, 1 for power connection)
 * Optional: 1 Vertical-Launch BNC connector for wired data collection

+Copyright © 2024 The Regents of the University of Michigan, [PEI Lab](https://peizhang.engin.umich.edu/)